◊◊◊◊

 Salt and pepper to taste (according to size of cauliflower)

-Steam the cauliflower until soft.
+Cut off florets and steam the cauliflower until soft.
 Mash with a potato masher until most of the lumps are out.
-Add the B&B spread, salt, pepper, and enough of the half & half to desired consistency.
+Add butter, salt, pepper, and enough half & half to desired consistency.

 Note: Because I don’t like cleaning the blender, I use a hand potato masher, which doesn’t get all the lumps out, but it’s just as tasty and I don’t mind a few little lumps.
-I sometimes add 1/2 teaspoon chicken-flavored broth powder for more flavor, or cook the cauliflower in a small amount of broth rather than steaming.
+You can use a blender if you prefer.

 Stewed Cauliflower